OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 The `matchstick-as` package is used to perform testing on the subgraph code.
 The syntax is close to that of `jest`.
 See this page for examples: <https://github.com/LimeChain/demo-subgraph>

-To run tests: `yarn test`
+To run tests: `yarn subgraph test <network>`

-If you receive a non-sensical test result (e.g. duplicated test cases, or a test failing that should be passing), try running `yarn test:force`.
+If you receive a non-sensical test result (e.g. duplicated test cases, or a test failing that should be passing), try running `yarn subgraph test <network> --recompile`.
 The build cache will sometimes get corrupted/broken.

 ## Adding Contracts

 1. Add the ABI into the `abis/` folder.
 1. Add a reference to the ABI under the respective data source in `subgraph.yaml`
-1. Run `yarn codegen` to generate AssemblyScript files from the new ABI(s)
+1. Run `yarn subgraph codegen <network>` to generate AssemblyScript files from the new ABI(s)

 ## Deployment